 D. REGISTRATION AND CONFIRMATION

+APA national is currently contracted by the Chapter to provide registration services.
 All registrations are completed online by the attendee or their agent prior to the conference.
 Registration may be kept open online until the day of the conference opening.
-The registration system must be set to provide automatic confirmation of registration to the attendee, with instructions about how to change or cancel registration if necessary.
+The registration system must be set to provide automatic confirmation of registration to the attendee, with instructions about deadlines and how to change or cancel registration if necessary.
+Online registration is preferred, but applications can be accepted by mail with an additional fee for manual processing.

 IX.
 AT THE CONFERENCE